vinilage/mck-om/README.md

 - add the Helm repository for installing the Operator
 - install the Operator (MCK)
 - deploy OpsManager with AppDB (3 members)
-- deploy a MongoDB replicaset (3 members)
+- deploy a MongoDB replicaset (3 members) with SCRAM authentication enabled
+- create 3 database users: `mdb-admin`, `mdb-user` and `search-sync-source`

 ## Setup a local K3d cluster